|home||what's new||photo gallery||for sale||data explorer||picture search||

 School Bus Yellow 2013 Mustang Boss 302

-Yellow is back in 2013 with a new School Bus Yellow color, but it is only available on the Boss 302 special model.
+School Bus Yellow is back in 2013, but it is only available on the Boss 302 special model.
 We have been going back and forth on whether or not this is a new paint formulation or not.
 According to PPG, this is the same paint Ford has been using since at least 1988 as an official Ford paint for school buses.
 Strangely enough, its also the official Peacock Yellow for NBC.

 Below is a list of all years and shades of Yellow Mustangs.
 There were 78 offerings of Yellow paint in 42 of the 51 production years of the Mustang.
 Click on the text below any photo to see more cars of the year and color shown.
 Follow this link to see photos of all Yellow Mustangs on this site.